Baby Grunting in Their Sleep: Why It Happens and What to Know

 Setting the room to a cooler temperature (as well as using a breathable mattress!) keeps your baby’s back free from sweat and helps them stay comfortable throughout the night.

-Take blankets, pillows, and toys out of the crib.
+Remove blankets, pillows, and toys from the crib.

 To help your little one sleep well (and, most of all, safely), take all blankets, pillows, toys, and crib bumpers out of the crib.
 You’ll also want to make sure the bedding isn’t too loose.

 For safe bedding, choose a tight-fitting bottom sheet (and no top sheet).
-Consider going with a sheet that’s breathable, soft, 100% organic, and tailored to fit a standard-sized crib mattress.
+Consider going with a sheet that’s breathable, soft, and tailored to fit a standard-sized crib mattress.

-While crib sheets are cute, maybe you prefer to go without one.
-Good news: you can with a Newton Baby mattress!
+That said, while crib sheets are cute, maybe you prefer to go without one.
+Good news: you can with a Newton mattress!

 Our included mattress cover is comfy enough for your baby to sleep on.
-Plus, it’s completely washable, which makes for easy cleanup for you.
-Keep an extra cover on hand to use during laundry days and for those unexpected — yet inevitable — nighttime diaper leaks.
+Plus, it’s completely washable, which makes cleanup a breeze.
+Keep an extra cover on hand to use during laundry days and for those unexpected, yet inevitable, nighttime diaper leaks.

 Rest easy with Newton Baby.

-The best thing you can do for your newborn is keep an eye out for other symptoms and make their sleep environment as comfortable as possible with a firm, breathable mattress from Newton Baby.
+The best thing you can do for your newborn is keep an eye out for other symptoms and make their sleep environment as comfortable as possible with a firm, breathable mattress from Newton.

-Combine that with soft, organic cotton sheets (also from Newton Baby) and you’ll have the epitome of comfort and safety for newborns, toddlers, and children of all ages.
+Combine that with soft, organic cotton sheets (also from Newton) and you’ll have the epitome of comfort and safety for newborns, toddlers, and children of all ages.

 For more information on helping your baby sleep through the night and to check out our crib mattresses, sheets, pads, and swaddles, visit NewtonBaby.com today.